mohafaraj2016/renewable-energy-group-Udine/README.md

 ### `npm test`

+# ✅ 2.
+Stage, commit, and push your changes
+# Run the following commands in your terminal:
+### `git add .`
+### `git commit -m "Update data preview and plotting features"`
+### `git push origin main`

+# If your branch is called something other than main (e.g., master or gh-pages), change main to match.

+# ✅ 3.
+Build your React app

-Launches the test runner in the interactive watch mode.\
+This generates the static files to be deployed: Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`